2/16/2023

 Phospholipids are an important component of cell membranes and the main component of lipoprotein particles.
 They play an important role in the endogenous transport of lipids and contribute to physiological functions such as blood coagulation and bone formation.
 In addition, phospholipids can be found in the bile of the gastrointestinal tract and are therefore essential for the digestion and absorption of lipophilic compounds.
 In addition, phospholipids are a major source of essential nutrients such as choline and polyunsaturated fatty acids, as well as second messenger molecules such as diacylglycerol and inositol triphosphate.

 Based on their unique physicochemical properties, phospholipids are versatile excipients for a variety of pharmaceutical applications.
-About their physiological functions, they are biocompatible, biodegradable, and safe for any route of administration.
+In relation to their physiological functions, they are biocompatible, biodegradable, and safe for any route of administration.
 Phospholipids have a long history as essential excipients for many globally marketed pharmaceuticals.

 Therefore, based on these unique properties, phospholipids are ideal excipients for a class of innovative drug delivery systems.